 The Average Point for any performance is calculated in the following manner.
 Two extreme Grades, one maximum and one minimum, are replaced with one grade equal to their arithmetic mean.
-In the next step, the Average Point P is determined as the arithmetic mean of the new data set of N-1 grades.
-Any Average Point is rounded to 0.01 point.
+In the next step, the Average Point P is determined as the arithmetic mean of the new data set of n-1 grades.
+Any Average Point is rounded to the nearest 0.1 of a point.